How long does it take to learn Arabic?

 Introduction

-Learning Arabic is a serious journey that connects you deeply with the Quran, Islam teachings and a rich culture that one can learn a lot from.
+Learning Arabic is a serious journey that connects you deeply with the Quran, Islamic teachings and a rich culture that one can learn a lot from.

 In this blog, we'll explore the journey of mastering Quranic Arabic, the time commitment required at different levels, and factors influencing your learning pace.